Comprehensive Guide: How to Properly Scan and Utilize Data for Website Audits

 Step 1: Preparation and Setting Up Tools

-Ensure settings within your chosen tool are properly configured, particularly parameters like maximum response times, scanning depth, and error thresholds.
+Make sure the settings within your chosen tool are well-configured — particularly parameters like maximum response times, scanning depth, and error thresholds.
+This preparation will set the groundwork for an effective audit.

 Step 2: Executing Initial Scan

-Begin by initiating a crawl of your website.
-Observe whether the tool successfully completes the scanning process.
-Issues such as slow response times or high error rates often indicate deeper server-side problems or improper website configurations.
+Once your tools are ready, initiate a crawl of your website.
+It’s important to observe whether the tool successfully completes the scanning process.
+Slow response times or high error rates can indicate deeper server-side issues.

 Step 3: Handling Common Scanning Errors

-A frequently encountered issue during site scans is excessive server response time.
-Response times exceeding several seconds indicate server-side optimization issues.
-To troubleshoot:
+One frequently encountered issue during site scans is excessive server response time.
+Response times that exceed a few seconds can indicate server-side optimization issues.

 Step 4: Analysis of Server Responses

-Use tools like Google Search Console and Yandex Webmaster to examine:
+Utilize platforms like Google Search Console and Yandex Webmaster to analyze server responses.
+Important metrics to examine include:

-Analyzing these metrics helps pinpoint technical problems affecting your site’s visibility and user experience.
+By thoroughly analyzing these metrics, it becomes easier to identify and rectify technical problems impacting your site’s visibility and user experience.

 In-depth Data Analysis for Audits